mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 2. Follow the steps of Test 1, any output files should now be located in [Save location]/user/[RB number]

 Test 3
 ^^^^^^

-This test covers the Force Vanadium Recalculation functionality.

-1. With the previous setup run calibration again.
-It should happen much faster as it loads the previous calibration.

-2. In the Engineering Diffraction settings tick the Force Vanadium Recalculation.

-3. Calibrate again.
-It should take a longer time to perform as it does the entire calibration again.

-4. Check that the "Last Modified" timestamp on the files in the `Vanadium_Runs` folder and ensure that they have been updated.

-Test 4
-^^^^^^

 This test covers the Cropping functionality.

 1. Change the RB Number to "North", this is purely to separate the cropped output files into their own space.

 2. Tick the Crop Calibration option.
-In the select Bank/Spectra select `1 (North)`
+In the drop down "Region of Interest" select `1 (North)`

 3. Check the "Plot Calibrated Workspace" checkbox and click calibrate.

-4. The two generated figures should be one with two vanadium plots and one with a single TOF Peaks plot.
+4. The generated figure should show a plot of TOF vs d-spacing and plot showing residuals of the quadratic fit

-5. Check that only a single output file was generated.
+5. Check that only one .prm and one .nxs output file was generated.

 6. Go to focus tab and do the same with the Crop Focus.
 In comparison to the previous focus test, this will only generate a single axis on the figure, rather than two.